PANDA National Helpline (Monday to Saturday) 1300 726 306

 Some dad jokes to get you started

 Did you know that your baby loves dad jokes?
-They love to hear your voice and also hear you laugh - and that includes while they are still growing in the womb.
-You can also test these jokes out on your partner, and see if you can make them giggle or lighten the mood if they’ve had a bad day.
+They love to hear your voice and also hear you laugh.
+That includes while they are still growing in the womb.
+You can also test these jokes out on your partner and see if you can make them giggle or lighten the mood if they’ve had a bad day.

 1